keenlabs/Keen-Docs/source/event_data_modeling/event_data_intro.rst

 These are the two property types:

-* **Body properties** describe the event and are provided by you, the API user.
+* **Your properties** describe the event and are provided by you, the API user.
-* **Header properties** are properties automatically provided by Keen.
+* **Keen properties** are properties automatically provided by Keen.
 They can be overwritten by the API user.

-You might have noticed the "header" and "body" distinction in our example event POST payload:
+Here's an example event POST payload:

 .. code-block:: none

     {
-        "header": {
+        "keen": {
             "timestamp": "2012-06-06T19:10:39.205000"
         	},
-        "body": {
         "item": "sophisticated orange turtleneck with deer on it", "cost": 469.5,
         "payment_method": "Bank Simple VISA",
         "customer": {
             "name": "Francis Woodbury",
             "age": 28,
         	},
         "store": {
             "name": "Yupster Things",
             "city": "San Francisco",
             "address": "467 West Portal Ave",
         	}
     }
-    }

-All of your custom event properties are referred to by the "body" key.
-You might notice that whenever one of your properties is referenced in an analysis query, it is prepended with "body:" like this: "body:<your property name>".
-That's how the API knows that you're referring to a body property and not a header property.

-The header:timestamp property is used by Keen's clients to capture the time when an event occurs.
+The keen.timestamp property is used by Keen's clients to capture the time when an event occurs.
 This can be overwritten if you provide you own value for this key.
-For example, when recording an event, you can provide your own header:timestamp to specify that an event happened in the past.
+For example, when recording an event, you can provide your own keen.timestamp to specify that an event happened in the past.

-If you're interacting with the REST API directly (not using a client), you should send a timestamp using the header:timestamp property, in the format shown in the example.
-If you don't provide a header:timestamp, Keen will add one at the time the event is received.
+If you're interacting with the REST API directly (not using a client), you should send a timestamp using the keen.timestamp property, in the format shown in the example.
+If you don't provide a keen.timestamp, Keen will add one at the time the event is received.

-Header:timestamp is used for all of that analysis queries that use a :doc:`timeframe </data_analysis/timeframe>`.
+keen.timestamp is used for all of that analysis queries that use a :doc:`timeframe </data_analysis/timeframe>`.
 That's why we recommend that you use this property to store your timestamps.

-Currently, the only header property supported by the Keen is the **header:timestamp** property.
-If we need to support any more standard properties in the future, we'll use the header object for them.
+Currently, the only special supported by the Keen is the **keen.timestamp** property.